ArnoVdH/blog/content/links.md

 ## Sites
 * [AlternativeTo](https://alternativeto.net/): great website to find alternatives to software and sites, with the option to filter for free and open-source versions.
 * [ProtonDB](https://www.protondb.com/): unofficial database to check how well you can expect games to run under Proton on Linux, with lots of tips to get a game working.
+* [OpenStreetMap](https://www.openstreetmap.org/): an open and collaberative project to map the entire world!